Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Simulations

 to generate synthetic data $s_b$ and calculated the $F$-statistic, $F(s):=\frac{\l(\tilde \beta_1\r)^2 \l(n\l(\widetilde{x^2} - (\tilde x)^2\r)\r)}{\widetilde{S^2}}$ where $\tilde\beta_1:=\frac{\widetilde{xy} - \tilde x \tilde y}{\widetilde{x^2} - (\tilde x)^2}$, $\tilde\beta_0:=\frac{\tilde y \cdot \widetilde{x^2} - \tilde x \cdot \widetilde{xy}}{\widetilde{x^2} - (\tilde x)^2}$, $\widetilde{S^2}:=\frac{n\l(\widetilde{y^2} + \l(\tilde\beta_1\r)^2\widetilde{x^2} + \l(\tilde\beta_0\r)^2 - 2\tilde\beta_1 \widetilde{xy} - 2\tilde\beta_0\tilde y + 2\tilde\beta_1\tilde\beta_0\tilde x\r)}{n-2}$.
 The null hypothesis is rejected when $\widetilde{x^2} \geq (\tilde x)^2$, $\widetilde{y^2} \geq (\tilde y)^2$, $\widetilde{S^2} \geq 0$, and $F(s)$ is greater than the $(1-\alpha)$-quantile of $\{F(s_b)\}_{b=1}^B$.
 Figure \ref{fig:clamp_issues} has shown that the type I error of this test procedure is miscalibrated.

 To compare our method to \citet{alabi2022hypothesis}, we set the clamping parameter $\Delta:=2$ and show the probabilities of rejecting $H_0$ in DP HTs with $1$-GDP guarantee.
-In Figure \ref{fig:HT_comparison}, the results in the upper left subfigure are from the method by \citet{alabi2022hypothesis}, and there are two problems: 1) The type I error, i.e., the first row in the subfigure corresponding to $\beta_1^*=0$, is larger than the significance level 0.05 when $n$ is large; 2) The rejection probability is not always larger for larger $\beta^*_1$.
+In Figure \ref{fig:HT_comparison}, the upper left subfigure are from the method by \citet{alabi2022hypothesis}, and there are two problems: 1) the type I error (when $\beta_1^*=0$), is larger than the significance level 0.05 when $n$ is large, and 2) the rejection probability is not always larger for larger $\beta^*_1$.
 The first problem is caused by the bias in the naive estimator as in Figure \ref{fig:clamp_issues}, and the second problem may be due to the inefficiency of the private $F$-statistic.

 For the results in the lower left subfigure, we replace the naive estimator with our adaptive indirect estimator, which solves the bias issue and controls the type I error.
-Although the power improves when using our estimator, the second problem mentioned above still exists.
+Although the power improves when using our estimator, the second problem mentioned above still remains.

 As the $F$-statistic is equivalent to the $t$-statistic of $\beta_1^*$ in the non-private version of this linear model HT setting, we use the adaptive indirect estimator and its asymptotic distribution in Theorem \ref{thm:ada_indirect_est} to build a private $t$-statistic, which we also call the approximate pivot.
 This approach follows Algorithm \ref{alg:indHT} with $\hat\tau(s):=(\hat\theta_{\mathrm{ADI}}(s))^{(1)}$, $\tau(\theta):=0$, and $\hat\sigma(s):=\sqrt{\reallywidehat{\Var}(\hat\tau(s))}$, where the computation of $\hat\sigma(s)$ is explained in Remark \ref{rmk:approx_pivot}.
 Additional details are found in Section \ref{app:linear_regresion_HT} in the appendix.
-Note that in Algorithm \ref{alg:indHT}, we estimate $\theta$ in the whole parameter space rather than under the null hypothesis, as discussed in Remark \ref{rmk:HT_estimate}, which is different from the DP Monte Carlo tests \citep{alabi2022hypothesis}.
+Note that in Algorithm \ref{alg:indHT}, we estimate $\theta$ in the whole parameter space rather than only under the null hypothesis, as discussed in Remark \ref{rmk:HT_estimate}, which is different from the DP Monte Carlo tests of \citet{alabi2022hypothesis}.

 From the lower-right subfigure of Figure \ref{fig:HT_comparison}, we can see that by using PB with our adaptive indirect estimator and the approximate pivot test statistic, the power improves further, and the second problem is solved, i.e., the power is higher when $\beta_1^*$ is larger.